Main illustration: Liz Meyer

 “Buyers now expect an on-demand experience, one that’s best provided through live chat”

 But the reality is that buyers now expect an on-demand experience, one that’s best provided through live chat, and they won’t settle for anything less.
-For businesses, this means it really does pay to chat.
+For businesses, this means they should invest in a conversational marketing strategy, one that leverages chat to convert visitors on their site in real-time.
 Website visitors who chat are 82% more likely to convert to customers than those who don’t:

-Here are a few other things you should know about Intercom’s live chat tool:
+Here are a few other things you should know about Intercom’s live chat tool to power your conversational marketing:

 - You’ll always be closing.
 Chatbots can help facilitate real-time conversations with your leads when you’re available but can also capture and qualify leads when you aren’t.